menu

 Setting & Lifestyle

-As is often the case in a small town, Downsville doesn't have a public transportation system that people use for their commute.
+Downsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Downsville in 2018 was $23,467, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $93,868 for a family of four.
+The per capita income in Downsville in 2022 was $26,272, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,088 for a family of four.
+However, Downsville contains both very wealthy and poor people as well.

 The most common language spoken in Downsville is English.
 Other important languages spoken here include Italian and Other Indo-European.